Pythagorean comma: History

 Calculation of the double of A:

-Chinese mathematicians had been aware of the Pythagorean comma as early as 122 BC (its calculation is detailed in the Huainanzi), and circa 50 BC, Ching Fang discovered that if the cycle of perfect fifths were continued beyond 12 all the way to 53, the difference between this 53rd pitch and the starting pitch would be much smaller than the Pythagorean comma.
+Chinese mathematicians were aware of the Pythagorean comma as early as 122 BC (its calculation is detailed in the Huainanzi), and ca. 50 BC, Jing Fang discovered that if the cycle of perfect fifths were continued beyond 12 all the way to 53, the difference between this 53rd pitch and the starting pitch would be much smaller than the Pythagorean comma.
 This much smaller interval was later named Mercator's comma (see: history of 53 equal temperament).

-In George Russell's Lydian Chromatic Concept of Tonal Organization (1953) the half step between the Lydian Tonic and ♭2 in his Altered Major and Minor Auxiliary Diminished Blues scales is theoretically based on the interval of a Pythagorean comma.
+In George Russell's Lydian Chromatic Concept of Tonal Organization (1953), the half step between the Lydian Tonic and ♭2 in his Altered Major and Minor Auxiliary Diminished Blues scales is theoretically based on the Pythagorean comma.